Cycling club: History

 Cycling clubs flourished in 19th century in a time when there were no commercial cars on the market and the principal way of transportation was horse-drawn vehicles.
 Among the oldest is the Bicycle Touring Club, later the Cyclists' Touring Club and today Cycling UK, formed in 1878.
+The oldest continuously active club under the same name is believed to be the Anerley Bicycle Club founded in Surrey, England in 1881.
 The earliest women's cycling club in Australasia, the Atalanta Cycling Club, was established on 18 August 1892.

 Local associations

 Activities

 A cycling club's activities vary from one aspect of cycle sport to a range of cycling and social activities.
 Racing clubs organise competitions for members and others, including track cycling, cyclo-cross, road bicycle racing and time trials.
 Most competitive cyclists belong to a club affiliated to one of the national racing associations, such as British Cycling and Cycling Time Trials in the UK, and may also organise training through BC or ABCC-qualified coaches.
 Riders often race in their club's colours.

 Cycling clubs may offer touring, weekly club rides (traditionally on Sunday mornings), regular meetings and social events.